zkutalik/ssimp_software/docu/manual.md

 [//]: -------------------------------

 - If SNP-ID are present in the GWAS, then positions (bp) are copied from reference panel.
-- If SNP-ID are not present, then the combination of Chr:Pos:A1:A2 are taken as identifier
+- If SNP-ID are not present (e.g. filled with `.`), then the combination of Chr:Pos:A1:A2 are taken as identifier
 - Because either SNP-ID or Chr:Pos:A1:A2 are used as identifier, it is also possible to impute indels.
 - Z-statistics are imputed, along with `N_imp` (an estimate for the sample size) and `r2_pred` (adjusted imputation quality).
-- To speed up computation, we use a sliding window approach (`--window.width` and `--flanking.width`).
-SNPs to be imputed are assigned to one window.

 ## Output
 [//]: -------------------------------